arisaprianto/silsilah/README.md

 # silsilah

-this app is used for capture family branching the branching support the patrilineal and matrilineal system with tihs app, you'll have a family structure well recorded.
+this app is used for capture family branching. the branching support the patrilineal and matrilineal system. with tihs app, you'll have a family structure well recorded.